 This document describes an ongoing PhD research, and describes some of the results already achieved as well as the upcoming works towards validating a CARS for ASGIE contents in a Case Study approach.
 When finished, this work will lead to writing a thesis describing the whole process of studying, characterizing, prototyping and validating such CARS.

 Working in the context of +TV4E project presents unique opportunities to conduct this research in a relevant, real-world environment, which might not otherwise be possible.
 This research is inserted in the qualitative paradigm, since it aims at understanding, interpreting and describing phenomena involving consumption of personalized recommendations of ASGIE informative contents on an iTV platform.
-However, an interesting future research direction would be extending this study with a quantitative follow-up to provide usage metrics, and thus create evolutions of the Case Study.
+However, an interesting future research direction would be extending this study with a quantitative follow-up to provide usage metrics, and thus create evolutions of the Case Study. [e aplicação a outras geografias?]e enventualmente com outros publicos?

 Finally, the intended social contribution of this doctoral research is to promote seniors’ autonomy, wellbeing and info-inclusion through a personalized approach.